Insurance Broker vs Agent: Key Differences & Which to Choose

 See if you qualify for a lower rate in less than 2 minutes

 When shopping for car insurance, one of the first decisions you'll face is whether to work with a broker, a captive agent, or an independent agent — and most people don't realize how different these options actually are.
 The type of professional you choose determines who is legally working in your corner, how many carriers you can access, and whether you might face extra fees.
 In this guide, we break down exactly how brokers and agents differ, how each makes money, and which one is the smarter choice for your situation.
-Whether you're a first-time buyer or looking to switch policies, understanding this distinction could save you real money.
+With full-coverage premiums averaging $2,100–$2,685 per year in 2025 and auto insurance shopping at record highs, understanding this distinction could save you real money.

 Key Pinch Points